 What notice period is required to cease lessons?

-A full term's notice is required to cease instrumental tuition.
-We reserve the right to ask for full or part payment if this notice is not given.
-Notice must be given in writing to the music department (and in the case of Merton Music Foundation tutors, to them as well).
-Please speak to us if there is a reason why you may be considering stopping lessons - it is very difficult to take them up again in the future.
+A full half terms' notice is required to cease instrumental tuition.
+Notice must be given in writing to the music department or the instrumental teacher (and in the case of Merton Music Foundation tutors, to them as well).
+Please speak to us if there is a reason why you may be considering stopping lessons.

 All instrumental tutors are coordinated through the music department, so please contact Mr Thomas in the first instance (email@example.com).
 Please also inform Mr Thomas of any concerns to do with instrumental lessons.